-Lately there have been lots of questions about my stenciled floors, so I thought it would be helpful to share my answers to the most frequently asked questions along with my recommendations for the best floor stencils.
+I have been getting lots of questions about my stenciled floors, so I thought it would be helpful to share my tricks for choosing the best floor stencils along with some of my top tips for stenciling your own floors.

 How do you keep from smudging the paint when you move the stencil?

 When you have your stencil in place, secure it to the floor with a few pieces of painter’s tape.
 As long as you don’t overload your stencil with way too much paint, the paint actually dries pretty quickly.
-When it is time to move the stencil to the next section, gently untape it and lift it up and then place it gently at the next section.
+When you are ready to move the stencil to the next section, gently untape it and lift it straight up and then place it gently at the next section.
 As long as you don’t slide your stencil through the fresh paint, you shouldn’t have smudging problems.

 How often did you clean your stencil?

-Cleaning the stencil was one of the most annoying parts of the whole process.
+Cleaning the stencil was honestly the most annoying parts of the whole process.
 I definitely did not clean it in between each section – that would have taken f.o.r.e.v.e.r.
 However, I did have to clean it a few times during the process.
-After awhile, dried paint starts to build up around all of the edges of the stencil which keeps your lines from looking crisp.
-When that happened, I would clean my stencil.
+After awhile, dried paint starts to build up around all of the edges of the stencil which begins to make your stenciled design look less crisp.
+When I noticed that happening, I would stop and clean my stencil.
 I found this very frustrating and there may be a better way but I ended up cleaning my stencil in the sink.
 I sprayed it with water and wiped it down with an old washcloth to get off all of the old paint.
 Then I peeled off all the remaining bits of paint with my fingers – since it was latex it peeled off in little sheets.
 As I said, this was the most annoying part so I only cleaned it when absolutely necessary – maybe three or four times for the entire floor.

 And if you haven’t yet, be sure to check out these other posts for more answers to your questions about painting floors: